 At the end of the month take your troop in a hike just for fun; remember that is why they joined.
 In the weeks to follow you will need to hold a Program Planning Conference with your junior leaders.
 The steps are explained in the link.
 Once this is complete, you can let go and let the Scouts lead the program.

-I can tell you there was nothing in my past more satisfying than my term as Scoutmaster, but sometimes you need some guidance.
+I can tell you there was nothing in my past more satisfying than my tenure as Scoutmaster, but sometimes you need some guidance.
 I have listed a few other helps here:

 Resources to help you after that first critical month